luckiday/luckiday.github.io/_pages/about.md

 received a B.S. from Shanghai Jiao Tong University (SJTU) in 2016, guided by [Prof. Xinbing Wang](https://www.cs.sjtu.edu.cn/~wang-xb/).

-A little about me...
-I am actively delving into the crossroads of technology and accessibility, having visited over 10 organizations and groups dedicated to promoting societal accessibility.
-I enjoy modern art and photography, and I use some cool shots from my collection ([YunqiGuo's Gallery](https://500px.com/p/YunqiGuo)) as my wallpapers.
-Lastly, I like off-roading and motorcycling.
+*Fun facts about me…* I am actively exploring the intersection of technology and accessibility, having visited more than 10 organizations and groups that promote societal accessibility.
+I have a passion for modern art and photography, and I use some fantastic shots from my collection, YunqiGuo's Gallery, as my wallpapers.
+Finally, I enjoy off-roading and motorcycling.